Seed & Water

 The Source's latest Korean coffee shop and bakery isn't just another coffee shop and bakery

-For the first month, the space was solely selling 16 drinks – primarily espresso drinks including lattes, sweet cream-topped einspanners, and flat whites, plus two banana milk drinks and a handful of matcha lattes and einspanners.
+For the first month, Seed & Water solely offered 16 beverages – primarily espresso drinks including lattes, sweet cream-topped einspanners, and flat whites, plus two banana milk drinks and a handful of matcha lattes and einspanners.
 In June, the menu expanded with another dozen or so drinks including fruit teas and fruit sodas (“ades”).
 All of the drinks we ordered, including a Matcha Einspanner, a Banana Matcha Latte, and a Peach Ade, were full of their promised flavors, though a little too sweet and expensive at their official menu prices ($8 to $8.60).
-That said, each was discounted by 50% during the soft opening period, and with price adjustments, the drinks would certainly be worth ordering again.
+That said, each was discounted by 50% during the soft opening period, and with price adjustments, we thought the drinks would certainly be worth ordering again.

 Midway through the soft opening, the cafe introduced a number of drink toppings, ranging from a namesake “Seed & Water” cream cheese foam to matcha and regular cold foams, and more drink options, including a Korean mixed coffee, honey latte, and dark chocolate milk are expected in the near future.
 Seed & Water is also the only Source coffee shop with its own coffee roasting equipment, here fenced off in its own section of the cafe’s spacious dining area.
-As of early July 2025, some of the equipment has been covered up and none appears to be in active use.
+As of early 2026, none of the equipment appeared to be in active use.

-The bakery is expected to be fully operational in August.
-Signage promises a wider variety of sweet French pastries (pain au chocolate, madeleines, eclairs, pain de campagne, paris brest, tarte tatin), savory (curry buns, pretzels, ciabatta) and semi-sweet items (cardamom buns, cornbread, shokupan milk bread, porter house rolls, monkey bread, and zucchini bread), as well as sweet desserts such as mont blancs, babkas, pineapple buns, and cinnamon rolls.
+When we returned in January 2026, we expected to find the bakery’s display cases loaded with items: As of July, the plan had been for the bakery to be fully operational in August, and signs promised a wider variety of sweet French pastries (pain au chocolate, madeleines, eclairs, pain de campagne, paris brest, tarte tatin), savory (curry buns, pretzels, ciabatta) and semi-sweet items (cardamom buns, cornbread, shokupan milk bread, porter house rolls, monkey bread, and zucchini bread), as well as sweet desserts such as mont blancs, babkas, pineapple buns, and cinnamon rolls.
+Unfortunately, that hasn’t happened, and some of the items (such as the squid ink salt bread) have actually disappeared.

 Stats